i-tozer/i-tozer/README.md

 Currently active on Arweave AO and the EVM.

-Long term particularly interested in DeSci and ZK.
+Very interested in DeSci and ZK.

 🫶 Nostr - The likes dissapear, but the zaps stay forever